dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 ```Bash
 python evolution.py
 ```
+You should be able to view in real-time the behaviour of the robot if enabled in the configuration file (which is activated by default).
 Remember that both scripts must work properly in order to evolve the robot behaviour, but the order in which they are run does not matter.

 ## Evolving the neurocontroller